11kyle/secret-santa/readme.md

 -setup a Realm database

 Part 3

+Based on the instructions, I felt like I was allowed a few hours so I tried to get as much down in that time without going too far over.

 I didn't complete part 3 but I would have just assigned names to unavailableNames in the listOfPeople declaration as family members.
 In that way, Part 3 is identical to Part 2.
 If I had used more class properties, Part 3 would have had an additional familyMembers property which would have required an additional conditional.

 I wanted to use swift because I thought it would be a language used more frequently in this position.
 I feel that I could have done better with javascript since I have written that more as of lately.